vdrnxs/vdrnxs/README.md

 ![Full-Stack Developer](https://img.shields.io/badge/Full--Stack_Developer-AI--driven-171717?style=flat)

-### English:

-Barcelona-based dev, now based in the Netherlands.
+Barcelona-based dev, now living in the Netherlands.

-+3 years of hands‑on experience developing software.
-Currently developing personal projects while actively seeking my first professional role in tech.
-Specialized in React, Node.js, and TypeScript, with solid experience across blockchain ecosystems and DeFi‑related concepts.
+3+ years building software through personal projects and freelance work — React, Node.js, and TypeScript, with hands-on experience in blockchain and DeFi.

-Focused on building reliable and scalable products from scratch through modern methodologies, high‑efficiency tooling, and optimized workflows that enable me to deliver high‑quality solutions up to 4× faster.

-Expert in MVPs and early‑stage products, helping startups and founding teams turn ideas into real value through rapid iteration, key technical decision‑making, prioritization, and an optimized roadmap that reduces time‑to‑market.

-### Español:

-Desde Barcelona, ahora construyendo desde los Países Bajos.

-+3 años de experiencia práctica desarrollando software.
-Actualmente desarrollando proyectos propios mientras busco activamente mi primer rol profesional en tech.
-Especializado en React, Node.js y TypeScript, con sólida experiencia en ecosistemas blockchain y conceptos relacionados con DeFi.

-Enfocado en construir productos fiables y escalables desde cero mediante metodologías modernas, herramientas de alta eficiencia y flujos de trabajo optimizados que me permiten entregar soluciones de alta calidad hasta 4× más rápido.

-Experto en MVPs y productos en etapas iniciales, ayudando a startups y equipos fundadores a transformar ideas en valor real mediante iteración rápida, decisiones técnicas clave, priorización y un roadmap optimizado que reduce el time‑to‑market.
+I focus on shipping real things from scratch — MVPs, tools, and experiments — each project faster, cleaner, and better than the last.

+Looking to bring that into a professional team and keep growing.

 ## Tech Stack